There are a number of ways that ordinary people in Wyoming can act to influence decision-makers and elected officials.

 Example letter 2:

 "I think that religious freedom is very important, but it shouldn’t give people the right to discriminate against others.
 The RFRA bill that some legislators have proposed goes against the Christian values I hold so dear.
 I love my neighbors and I want to believe that in 2016, we are better than this.
 If passed this bill is going to open up the floodgates and will give people permission to use religion as a reason to discriminate against any person.
 I for one am disgusted by this bill and so many others I’ve seen introduced this year.
 Passing a harmful and blatently discriminatory bill goes against the values of Wyomingites.
-I urge my legislators to vote NO on HB 1111 and for my fellow Wyomingites to write and call their legislators so they can hear from the actual people they represent.”
+I urge my legislators to vote NO on SF 1111 and for my fellow Wyomingites to write and call their legislators so they can hear from the actual people they represent.”

 Example letter 3: